learntoswim/material-components-ios/components/Buttons/README.md

 ### How to theme an MDCButton

-To make use of the theming methods above import the theming extensions by doing the following:
+To make use of the theming methods shown in the examples above import the theming extensions by doing the following:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift